-In fact of Amazon’s 2.2 million third-party sellers worldwide, 86% sell in the U.S. marketplace and 41% even not locate in the U.S.
+In fact of Amazon’s 2.2 million third-party sellers worldwide, 86% sell in the U.S. marketplace, and 41% are even not located in the U.S.

 Non-US Sellers on Amazon & Fulfillment by Non-US Merchants (or Sellers)